neofodere/fvax/README.md

 | **src/Makefile** | The header containing the definitions, declarations, and libraries. |

 ##
+**FVAX and all related trademarks and logos are property of FODSOFT™.
+Néo Foderé de Frutos.**

 **© 2026 FODSOFT™.
 Néo Foderé de Frutos.
 All rights reserved.**
 <!-- FODSOFT(TM).
 Neo Fodere de Frutos.
 All rights reserved. -->